PlatONnetwork/platon.py/docs/examples.rst

 .. code-block:: python

-    """A stateful event scanner for Ethereum-based blockchains using Web3.py.
+    """A stateful event scanner for Platon-based blockchains using Web3.py.

     With the stateful mechanism, you can do one batch scan or incremental scans, where events are added wherever the scanner left off.